 Antalya, Turkey - Travel

-The queen of the Turkish Riviera and the capital of tourism in Turkey (Türkiye), Antalya, promises a dream come true for summertime vacationers with its golden beaches, sun-drenched elegance, thundering waterfalls, special tours and attractions, colourful bazaars, crystal-clear waters, and a synthesis of contemporary facilities with ancient wonders.
+The queen of the Turkish Riviera and the capital of tourism in Turkey (Türkiye), Antalya, promises a dream to come true for summertime vacationers with its golden beaches, sun-drenched elegance, thundering waterfalls, special tours and attractions, colourful bazaars, crystal-clear waters, and a synthesis of contemporary facilities with ancient wonders.

 As the gateway to the Turkish Riviera, Antalya’s position at the crossroads of the Mediterranean delivers a vigorous mingle of adventure, leisure, and culture.
-Its historical core, kaleiçi, is brimming with Roman, Byzantine, and Ottoman influences, while its natural parks and breathtaking coves draw in explorers.
+Its historical core, kaleiçi, is brimming with Roman, Byzantine, and Ottoman influences, while its natural parks and breathtaking coves draw in in explorers.

 Antalya Tours